 Obj.
-Standard Condition Notes/Comments Score 1 The tools used in the course support the learning Choose an objectives or competencies. item.
-2 Course tools promote learner engagement and active Choose an learning. item.
-3 The course provides learners with information on Choose an Available in protecting their data and privacy. item.
-Orientation & Student Support Module Tota l Score for Section 7: Course Technology /9
+Standard Condition Notes/Comments Score

+1 The tools used in the course support the learning objectives or Choose an item.

+competencies.

+2 Course tools promote learner engagement and active learning.
+Choose an item.

+3 The course provides learners with information on protecting their data Choose an item.
+Available in

+and privacy.
+Orientation &

+Student Support

+Module

+Total Score for Section 7: Course Technology /9